Skip to Main Content

 Student Government Association (SGA)

 The Student Government Association is comprised of 15 senators elected by the student body each spring semester.
 An internal election is conducted for executive positions.
 As a body, SGA provides direction and guidance on all student-related matters, including student activities and campus programming.
-SGA members participate fully in the College Senate and its many sub-committees
+SGA members participate fully in the College Senate and its many sub-committees.

 VETERAN AND MILITARY RESOURCES